BinaryBen1/virus-simulation/README.md

 | $t_{start} + 13k$ | The train closes it's door and resumes moving with the initial velocity of $v_x = -1.1 \text{ px/s}$ and $v_y = 30 \text{ px/s}$. |
 | $t_{start} + 36k$ | The train respawns at the top of the map at $x = 70$ and $y = 5$. |

-## Acknowledgements

-We would like to thank Dr. Helge Todt for guidance on the project.

 ## References

 - Deutsches Rotes Kreuz: Epidemien und Pandemien: Hilfe bei Infektionsausbrüchen.
 [Pandemie, Epidemie, Endemie Definitionen](https://www.drk.de/hilfe-weltweit/wann-wir-helfen/katastrophe/epidemien-pandemien/) (last accessed on 31-Oct-2022).